Go to (the Right) School, Be Successful

 Time Management for Entrepreneurs

-The problem with having a finger in too many things is that it is a problem –you end up going around like a headless chicken, not knowing which is tail is up and why, missing appointments, wanting to miss appointments, day ends up unproductive because the enormity of everything threatens to engulf you and not doing anything seems so very enticing.
+The problem with having a finger in too many things is that it is a problem –you end up going around like a headless chicken, not knowing which tail is up and why, missing appointments, wanting to miss appointments, day ends up unproductive because the enormity of everything threatens to engulf you and not doing anything seems so very enticing.

 Teaching Children To Grow Money: The John Gokongwei Story